Wambita/go-katas/yourorderplease/README.md

 This kata project a function named `Order` which takes a string and reorders each word in it based on a number embedded in the word itself.
 It also includes a test file that has a struct that ensures the output matches the expected output.
 The project demonstrates the use of string manipulation, sorting algorithms, and Go testing practices.

+## Algorithm

+   #### Order Function:
+        **Input/Output:** Accepts a sentence string, returns the reordered sentence based on embedded numbers.

+        **Splitting:**  Uses strings.Split to break the sentence into words.

+        **Mapping Numbers to Words:**  Uses a loop to examine each word, and a nested loop to examine each character.
+If a character is a digit (excluding '0'), it maps the word to its numeric position using a map where the key is the extracted number.

+        **Compiling Results:** Allocates a slice to store words in their correct order.
+It then fills this slice using the map, ensuring words are placed according to their numerical position as indicated by their embedded number.

+        **Constructing the Ordered Sentence: **  Merge the ordered words back into a single string.

+   #### Main Function:
+       - The program defines a sentence string that includes words embedded with numbers.
+       - It calls the Order function which is designed to parse these numbers and reorder the words accordingly.
+        The result is printed using println.

 ## Functionality

 The `Order` function processes input strings where each word contains a single digit.
 This digit indicates the word's position in the output string.
 For example: